darrenks/nibbles/docs/tutorial_tour.md

 -  2nd arg fn means to take a 3rd arg and do the operation by mapping by the 2nd arg first.
 E.g. TODO

 ## Split By
-This is a quirky op intended to do things like gsub (but on constants instead of regexes).
+This is a quirky op intended to do things like gsub (but as sophisticated as with regexes).
 It splits a list by consecutive truthy fn returns.
 But rather than just splitting, it returns a tuple for each match containing the parts that consecutively matched and didn't.
-This is so that you could reconstruct the original string but with some modification to the true and/or false parts.
+This is so that you could reconstruct the original list but with some modification to the true and/or false parts.

 Note that false matches precede the truth matches, so in the case it starts with a truth, then there will be an empty list in that tuple.